elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-primary-functions-of-the-amygdala-within-the-limbic-system.md

 url: /learn/psychology/questions/what-are-the-primary-functions-of-the-amygdala-within-the-limbic-system
 score: -1.0
 related_article1:
-    id: 170590
+    id: 170584
-    title: How is dopamine involved in the brain's reward system and its connection to psychopathy?
+    title: >-
+        How does the olfactory bulb process sensory input related to smell?
     subject: Psychology
-    url: /learn/psychology/questions/how-is-dopamine-involved-in-the-brains-reward-system-and-its-connection-to-psychopathy
+    url: /learn/psychology/questions/how-does-the-olfactory-bulb-process-sensory-input-related-to-smell
 related_article2:
-    id: 170567
+    id: 170585
-    title: What role does the thalamus play in sensory input processing?
+    title: >-
+        What functions are associated with the frontal lobe in terms of personality and planning?
     subject: Psychology
-    url: /learn/psychology/questions/what-role-does-the-thalamus-play-in-sensory-input-processing
+    url: /learn/psychology/questions/what-functions-are-associated-with-the-frontal-lobe-in-terms-of-personality-and-planning
 related_article3:
-    id: 170578
+    id: 170564
+    title: >-
-    title: How did the case of Phineas Gage contribute to our understanding of brain rewiring and neuroplasticity?
+        How does the hippocampus contribute to long-term memory formation?
     subject: Psychology
-    url: /learn/psychology/questions/how-did-the-case-of-phineas-gage-contribute-to-our-understanding-of-brain-rewiring-and-neuroplasticity
+    url: /learn/psychology/questions/how-does-the-hippocampus-contribute-to-longterm-memory-formation
 related_article4:
-    id: 170574
+    id: 170592
-    title: How does Alzheimer's disease impact the hippocampus and long-term memory?
+    title: >-
+        How do materialistic perspectives explain consciousness?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-alzheimers-disease-impact-the-hippocampus-and-longterm-memory
+    url: /learn/psychology/questions/how-do-materialistic-perspectives-explain-consciousness
 related_article5:
-    id: 170564
+    id: 170590
-    title: How does the hippocampus contribute to long-term memory formation?
+    title: >-
+        How is dopamine involved in the brain's reward system and its connection to psychopathy?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-hippocampus-contribute-to-longterm-memory-formation
+    url: /learn/psychology/questions/how-is-dopamine-involved-in-the-brains-reward-system-and-its-connection-to-psychopathy
 ---

 &nbsp;